 Begin Saving up Early in the Year

-If you know you’re going to go a bit overboard with holiday shopping, one way to offset the expense is to factor it into your savings throughout the year.
+If you plan to go out on holiday shopping, one way to offset the expense is to factor it into your savings throughout the year.
 By saving a little each month, you could wind up with several hundred dollars in accessible cash by the time shopping season comes around.
 As a general guideline, look at what you spent last year and calculate your monthly savings goal.
 This way, you won’t have to scrounge up all that gift money in the last quarter of the year.

 When most people plan their holiday expenses, so much emphasis tends to be put on gifts that they forget about everything else.
-But decorations, travel, charitable donations and other traditional expenses add up very quickly.
+But decorations, travel, charitable donations and other traditional expenses add up quickly.
 So, as you’re building your budget for this year’s holiday spending, don’t neglect to take a big-picture view of everything you’re looking to purchase to make the holidays special.
-Otherwise, you might find yourself coming up short when the time comes, thereby undermining the purpose of budgeting.
+Otherwise, you might find yourself coming up short when the time comes.

 Decide on an Overall Budget